 This easy guide is primarily to help you season your Heatlie BBQ hotplate although it can also be applied to other steel cooking instruments such as your treasured pots and frying pans.

-- Wash your steel hotplate using warm soap water.
+- Wash your steel hotplate using warm soapy water.

 - Rinse and dry hotplate.